Addiction Counseling – New Mexico

 - 90 hours in the field of counseling

-- Six hours that pertain specifically to alcohol and drug counseling ethics training (must be acquired two years prior to submission of an application)
+- Six hours that pertain specifically to alcohol and drug counseling ethics training, (must be acquired two years prior to submission of an application).

-A master’s or doctoral degree requires a minimum of one year and 1,000 client contact hours under appropriate supervision of experience in the practice of alcohol and drug abuse counseling and 50 hours of face-to-face supervision.
+A master’s or doctoral degree requires a minimum of one year and 1,000 client contact hours under appropriate supervision of experience in the practice of alcohol and drug abuse counseling and 50 hours of appropriate supervision.

 For more information: